mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Domain-Controller-Promotion/README.md

 In this lab, I promoted `MRTG-DC01` as the first domain controller for the new `mrtg.local` forest.

-After promotion, I validated that the domain existed in Active Directory Users and Computers, confirmed AD-integrated DNS zones, reviewed `_msdcs` service records, verified the domain controller IP and DNS configuration, confirmed domain authentication context, and created a post-promotion Hyper-V checkpoint.
+After promotion, I confirmed that the domain was visible in Active Directory Users and Computers, validated the Active Directory-integrated DNS zones, reviewed `_msdcs` service records, verified the server IP and DNS configuration, and confirmed the domain context from the command line.

+A Hyper-V checkpoint was created as a temporary lab recovery point after the promotion and validation steps were completed.

-This lab transitions the MRTG environment from a prepared server into an operational identity platform.
+This lab transitioned the MRTG environment from a prepared Windows Server into an operational identity platform.

 ---